Nahelam/PS2-Game-Mods/Burnout Revenge/Single Event Mod/README.md

 In Race and Eliminator modes you can choose up to **99** opponents.
 The "active" opponents limit is still **5**, they will be adjusted according to your position.
-The "adjusting" mechanic was only working properly in Race mode, support for Eliminator mode is brand new.
+The "adjusting" mechanic was only working properly in Race mode, support for Eliminator has been added.

 ### Lap Limit